rust-lang/rust/text/0000-public-private-dependencies.md

   two versions of a crate are publicly reachable to each other.
 * The `cargo publish` process needs to be changed to warn (or prevent) the publishing of crates that have undeclared public dependencies
+* `cargo publish` will resolve dependencies to the *lowest* possible versions in order to check that the minimal version specified in `Cargo.toml` is correct.
 * Crates.io should show public dependencies more prominently than private ones.

 ## Compiler Changes